-Yes.
-However there is no overnight parking at the Center.
+Yes!
+However, please note that there is no overnight parking at the Center.

 Group rates are available if arranged in advance.
 A group consists of 10 or more persons, and must be scheduled at least 24 hours ahead of your visit.
 Groups can fill out a reservation form and learn more information HERE.